slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - I’m better than everybody so I deserve special treatment.
 - I’m worse than everybody so I deserve special treatment.

+> *"A good deed dies when it is spoken about."
+-- Proverb*

 > *"The first part of life is devoted to forming an healthy ego.
 The second half is going inward and letting go of it."
 -- Carl Jung*